 In this guide, we’ll cover seven tried and tested marketing strategies that can shoot your online sales through the roof.

 Web push notifications are alerts users receive on desktop or mobile anytime browsers are open.

 As friendly reminders, they glide in at the bottom or top right corner of a desktop screen or appear on mobile devices as default to the smartphone.

-Push notifications drive ecommerce sales by inviting shoppers to buy their favourite items, complete their checkout, receive discounts, get free shipping on their next purchase, and more.
+Push notifications drive e-commerce sales by inviting shoppers to buy their favorite items, complete their checkout, receive discounts, get free shipping on their next purchase, and more.

 These alerts also update your customers of new product releases, newsletter content, upcoming sales and limited-time offers, and other sales and marketing announcements.

 Here’s an example by Khara Kapas: